geerlingguy/raspberry-pi-dramble/testing/digitalocean/README.md

     ```
   2. After a few minutes, everything should be deployed, and the Dramble cluster will be serving up Drupal 8!

-> TODO: This currently fails due to IP-based configuration issues.
-See [issue #42](https://github.com/geerlingguy/raspberry-pi-dramble/issues/42) for more information.

 ## Destroying the DigitalOcean Droplets

 To destroy the droplets you used for testing, edit `provision.yml` and replace `present` with `absent` on the line that reads `state: "{{ item.state | default('present') }}"`, then run the `provision.yml` playbook again.